phone icon

 The Problem with Hospital-Acquired Infections

-Hospital-acquired infections often are transmitted through IV lines and catheters.
+Hospital-acquired infections are often transmitted through IV lines and catheters.
 They may be transmitted through the air as well.

 In 2012, an estimated one in eight hospital patients suffered a preventable complication—many of them HAIs.
 The Centers for Disease Control and Prevention estimates that one in 25 patients suffers from an HAI on any given day.
 These infections and related complications cost the healthcare industry billions and cost many patients their lives.